|Learn how to improve parks and community facilities to improve quality of life.|

 - Facilities should have a mechanism for regular monitoring and evaluation, and a mechanism to act on their results.
 Conditions, populations, and communities change, as do the society’s and experts’ ideas about what works best and what is important.
 Some procedures, financial schemes, and programs work...others don’t.
 Serious and honest monitoring and evaluation allow a facility to identify and build on its strengths, pick up on and correct its mistakes and weaknesses, and try out new ideas.

 - Facilities should be sustainable over time.
 Sustainability here can refer to a number of different aspects of a facility.
 It should be environmentally sustainable – for example, it should use energy and resources efficiently, not require an unreasonable amount of maintenance, and preserve open space where appropriate.
-It should be able to sustain the use it’s expected to get without damage – playground equipment, for instance, should be tough enough to stand up to years of whatever children can dream up to do with it.
+It should be able to sustain the use it’s expected to get without damage – playground equipment, for instance, should be tough enough to stand up to years of rough play and abuse.
 It should be sustainable through the inevitable changes in needs and social norms that come with time – a building or park designed in 2000 should be adaptable enough to still be useful in 2050.
 And it should be financially sustainable, with money available for maintenance and other ongoing expenses.

 - Facilities should be well managed.
 Facilities, whether they run on volunteer efforts or with a professional staff, take management to make sure that regular and appropriate maintenance is carried out, that bills are paid, that budgets are developed and followed, and that whatever else has to be done is accomplished well and on time.
 Someone has to be in charge of keeping an eye on the overall operation and making sure these and other details are attended to.